-Step 1: Idea Generation and Mobilization
+Step 1: Innovative Idea Generation

-There are different possibilities for tracking innovative potentials.
+There are different possibilities for tracking innovative idea potentials.
 Some require targeted search, which involves searching for innovation potentials based on derived search fields and innovation strategy.
-This can be achieved through idea contests, LEAD user workshops, or creativity workshops.
+This can be achieved through idea generation contests, LEAD user workshops, or creativity workshops.

 Step 2: Concept (Advocacy, screening, and experimentation)

-After step 1 comes the phase of advocacy screening and experimentation.
+After step 1 of the innovation process comes the phase of advocacy screening and experimentation.
 This involves extensive analysis to gather as much information as possible.
 It helps to evaluate the feasibility of a business idea with its potential problems and benefits.
 Hence decisions can be made about an idea’s future and potential.
 Companies looking to develop the best cultures, virtues, and practices can establish a few best practices for business growth.

 The most important analysis, screening, and experimentation is that of the customer requirement.
 For example: